midzer/beerbase/content/breweries/adnams-and-co/broadside-ale.md

 srm: 0
 upc: 0
 ---
-Rich fruitcake aromas â€“ almonds, zest and conserved fruit.
+Rich fruitcake aromas – almonds, zest and conserved fruit.
 A wonderful balance of malt and hop flavours.
 A beer to savour and rich in flavour.